Webcast Troubleshooting Guide

 There is no sound from the webcast.

 Make sure the volume is up on your device's speakers, operating system, and on the volume control on the webcast player.
-To change the volume level on the player, hover your mouse cursor over the player, move your mouse over the speaker icon in the lower right corner, and adjust the volume slider to the top.
+To change the volume level on the player, hover your mouse cursor over the player, move your mouse over the speaker icon in the lower left corner, and adjust the volume slider to the top.

 How can I use my keyboard to control the webcast player?